RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 #### 3.2.1 Environment Setup

-The experiments utilize the Walker2d-v4 environment from (formerly OpenAI) Gymnasium and the MuJoCo physics engine.
-This environment provides:
+The experiments utilise the Walker2d-v4 environment from (formerly OpenAI) Gymnasium and the MuJoCo physics engine.
+This environment provides (Gymnasium 2025):
 - 17-dimensional continuous observation space including positions and velocities.
 - 6-dimensional continuous action space controlling joint torques.
 - Based on forward velocity, with penalties for falling and energy consumption.
 - Episode termination when the walker falls or reaches maximum timesteps.

-(TODO Cite)

 MuJoCo is chosen as it represents a critical component of robotics model research, providing high-fidelity physics simulation.